-Choosing a marketing agency to help you take your business to the next level is a big decision.
+Choosing a marketing agency to help your business to grow is a big decision.

-In all industries, there are some businesses that are genuinely good at what they do and offer a great, common sense-based service.
+In all industries, there are some businesses that are genuinely good at what they do and offer a great, evidence-based service.

 Others, however, think they’re good at what they do but simply aren’t.